ncoghlan/misc/notes/python3/questions_and_answers.rst

 lead remains the path of least resistance for the future evolution of the Python ecosystem.

-`PEP 404`_ (yes, the choice of PEP number is deliberate - it was too good an opportunity to pass up) was created to make it crystal clear that python-dev has no intention of creating a 2.8 release that backports 2.x compatible features from the 3.x series.
+:pep:`404` (yes, the choice of PEP number is deliberate - it was too good an opportunity to pass up) was created to make it crystal clear that python-dev has no intention of creating a 2.8 release that backports 2.x compatible features from the 3.x series.
 After you make it through